 Italian Ground Beef Goulash is a spin on a classic that everyone’s going to love.
-Goulash is comfort food at it’s finest and makes the perfect anytime meal!
+Goulash is comfort food that comes together quickly making it the perfect anytime meal.

-There are as may recipes for goulash as there are people that make it.
+There are as many recipes for goulash as there are people that make it.
 You’re going to love this Italian Ground Beef Goulash recipe.
 It’s simple to make and delicious to eat!

 Wikipedia defines goulash as: is a stew of meat, usually seasoned with paprika and other spices.